Nikdraws04/cryptostats/README.md

 # Cryptostats

-Cryptostats is a unofficial api wrapper for the nomics api to get current crypto stats.
+Cryptostats is an unofficial api wrapper for the nomics api to get current crypto stats.

 ## Installation